javaee/metro-jax-ws/jaxws-ri/samples/fromwsdl_secure/Readme.txt

       war file
     * sun-jaxws.xml deployment descriptor for web container
     * web.xml with security defined
-    * deploy-targets.xml contains atgerts for deployment to Galssfish and Tomcat.
+    * deploy-targets.xml contains atgerts for deployment to Glassfish and Tomcat.
       It also contains targets for setting up tomcat keystore and client truststore.

 * src source files
     * client/AddNumbersClient.java - client application